Frequently Asked Questions

 Do I need to have project management experience?

-Students are required to have a baseline of professional experience within the workforce, but are not required to have formal project management experience.
+Students are required to have a baseline of professional experience - ideally 2 years of team and/or project related work - within the workforce, but are not required to have formal project management experience.

 Is project management only for I.T. professionals and construction managers?